Teaching English in an Italian Public School

-The first teaching position I was offered involved teaching a group of Italian teenagers for 90 minutes twice a week.
+The first teaching position I was offered in Italy, as a British citizen, involved teaching a group of Italian teenagers for 90 minutes twice a week.

 I turned it down immediately despite the school being in a very chic district of Milan.
 The very thought of dealing with what I thought would be rowdy, spoilt uncontrollable brats was enough to send me in the opposite direction and into Italy’s top companies to teach executives Business English instead.

-Yet two years later, teaching pre-teens and teenagers in Italian high schools is what I like best and genuinely gets me out of bed in the morning.
+Yet two years later, teaching pre-teens and teenagers in Italian high schools is what I learned to enjoy the most and genuinely got me out of bed in the morning.

 The main advantage is that you can earn more in the state system and be finished by 2 p.m., whereas private language schools often pay peanuts and expect you to work until 10 or 11 p.m.